Interested in learning about the Catholic Faith?

 - Process — Together we journey towards Christian initiation and the life in grace.

-- Catechesis — Instruction draws on the new Catechism of the Catholic Church.
+- Catechesis — Instruction draws on the teachings of Catechism of the Catholic Church.

-- Scripture — The New American Bible is used to share the Word of God.
+- Scripture — The Bible is used to share the Word of God.

 - Liturgy — Worship services are celebrated with the entire community.